bbalganjjm/natural_js/README.md

  * Formatter, Validator
  * Grid, List, Form, Select
  * Pagination, Tree
- * Alert, Popup, Tab, Button, Datepicker
+ * Alert, Popup, Tab, Button, DatePicker
  * Documents, Notify
 - Data of the each UI-Components related to data are synchronized on real time basis and that is interacted each other.